bmlanguage/bml/documentation.md

         *   **`CompilerContext` Object:**
             *   The central object representing the compilation context provided to each CAM function.
             *   Provides access to:
                 *   **`dataflowGraph`:** A representation of the program's dataflow graph, including types, operations, memory access, and data dependencies.
-                    *   Example: `CompilerContext.dataflowGraph.nodes` (returns all nodes in the dataflow graph).
-CAMs can use the dataflow graph to perform complex optimizations based on data dependencies.
-                    *   The `dataflowGraph` is composed of nodes and edges representing the data flow through the program.
-Each node can be accessed by using the `nodes` field of the dataflow graph.
+The `dataflowGraph` is composed of nodes and edges representing the data flow through the program.
 Each node has metadata and information about the operations that are performed including input and output parameters.
 The `edges` field contains the information about data dependencies.
 The compiler also provides helper methods to iterate through the nodes and edges and to perform specific data flow analysis tasks.
+                    *   Example: `CompilerContext.dataflowGraph.nodes` (returns all nodes in the dataflow graph).
+CAMs can use the dataflow graph to perform complex optimizations based on data dependencies.
                 *   **`moduleDeclarations`:** Information about all modules used in the project.
                     *   Example: `CompilerContext.moduleDeclarations.getModule("MyModule").declarations` to access module declarations.
                 *   **`typeSystem`:** Allows inspection of data types, including attributes.
                     *   Example: `CompilerContext.typeSystem.getType("uint32").size` (returns the size of `uint32`).
 Also: `CompilerContext.typeSystem.hasAttribute(DataType, "packed")` checks if a type has the `packed` layout attribute.
                 *   `isType(DataType, "Integer")` to identify if a specific type is an integer, `isType(DataType, "Float")` to identify float types, `isType(DataType, "Pointer")` to check if the type is a pointer and so on.
 See enum `TypeKind` for possible types.
                 *    `sizeof(DataType)`: Returns the size (in bytes) of the specified type at compile time.
                 *   **`targetArchitecture`**: The target architecture name (`arm`, `riscv`, etc.).
                     *   Example: `CompilerContext.targetArchitecture`
                 *   **`config`:** Provides access to the configuration parameters specified in the `#use` directive.